Maycoooz/DD-bot/readme.md

 # HOW TO SET UP BEFORE YOU START DEVELOPMENT
 # ------------------------------------------

+IMPORTANT!
+- Make sure you have the .env file in the backend folder!
+If you don't have it ask Marcus.

 1. Ensure you have the latest version, if not fetch origin

 2. Go to the root directory of DD-BOT